dgrimsman/tournament_bracket_game/README.md

 You will see:

-- A detailed printout comparing one bracket to a simulated tournament
+- A detailed text printout comparing a sample bracket against a simulated tournament
-- Final bracket and student scores (including fractional tie-splits)
+- Bracket point totals with fractional tie-splitting
+- Student leaderboard

-Change the number of simulated tournaments by editing:
+To adjust number of simulations:

 ```python
 NUM_TOURNAMENTS = 10**6